 Nigerians disagree on so many things.
 The need for change, howsoever defined, is not one of them.
 Everyone—or almost everyone—wants change, probably because the status quo is either not working for them or is perceived as not working at all for anybody.
 The driving force is the pace of social change which has outstripped the economy’s capacity to meet individual or aggregate demand.

 The high rate and the unique pattern of population growth, for instance, are asymmetrical to the economy’s generally unimpressive performance.
 Nigeria’s population in 1960 was 45.2 million.
 Growing at the rate of between 2.5 and 3.0 percent, it rose to 166 million in 2012.
-It is projected to rise to 212 million in 2018 (See Table 1).
+It was projected to rise to 212 million in 2018 (See Table 1).
 By 2050, Nigeria, with an estimated population of 400 million, is likely to be among the top five most highly populated countries in the world.
 It is a largely youthful population, with approximately 52 percent of the 2016 figure falling under the age of 30 years.
-This puts extraordinary strain on the budget and on the economy’s job creation capacity.
+This puts extraordinary strain on the budget and on the economy’s capacity to meet youth-related demands like basic literacy, skills acquisition and vocational training, drug counselling, and jobs.

-Since the land area is fixed at approximately 923,768 square kilometers, aggregate population growth immediately translates into rising population density, increasing rates of urbanization, expanding human settlements with sparse amenities, swelling numbers of slum dwellers, spiking cases of criminality in inner-cities and poverty-stricken suburbs, as well as fierce competition for space, for jobs, and for earth’s resources.
+Since the land area is fixed at approximately 923,768 square kilometers, aggregate population growth immediately translates into rising population density, increasing rates of urbanization, expanding human settlements with sparse amenities, swelling numbers of slum dwellers, spiking cases of criminality in inner-cities and poverty-stricken suburbs, as well as fierce competition for space, for healthcare, for school places, for jobs, and for earth’s resources.

 The demographic time-bomb would have been defused if the rate of economic growth had outstripped, or at least, matched, the rate of social mobilization.
 This is clearly not the case.
 The tension sparked by population growth and the unending struggle for space and for resources has been intensified by economic downturn.
 Table 2 shows how the Nigerian economy went into a nosedive from 2013 to 2017, while Table 3 shows that the economy did not grow as fast as a few other Sub-Saharan African countries in 2017.